 If you don’t save space for this type of activity, it’s likely that you confront the world and other people as though you’ve got this unknown sidekick that could get pissed off at any moment, and you have no way of controlling this sidekick’s outbursts.

-Get to know your mind.
+Get to know your mind and all its wacky habits.

 And if it’s not through meditation, find a way that works for you.
 Maybe through journaling, painting, running, golfing, going for a ride on your motorcycle or whatever else gives you quietness and space to discover the wild ways of your inner you.